Assessing the Impacts of Shale Drilling: Four Community Case Studies

 Crime data varied between the Pennsylvania communities and Wetzel County.

-- In Greene and Tioga, researchers documented an increase in crime activity as drilling activity increased.
+- In Greene and Tioga, researchers documented an increase in criminal activity as drilling activity increased.

 - Wetzel, on the other hand, did not experience any increase in crime or social services costs, other than traffic violations attributed to drilling activity.